futurice/eduSpice/scratch/exercise1/README.md

 ---
 layout: exercise
 title: Scratch
-description: In this exercise teachers will get more familiar with Scratch and the possibliities it offers for teaching kids programming.
+description: In this exercise teachers will get more familiar with Scratch and the possibilities it offers for teaching kids programming.
 ---

 # First programs aka writing recipes